Water Filtration System Installation: Types, Costs & Choosing the Right System

 Get matched with companies for your specific needs

 Choosing the right water filtration system significantly impacts your family's health and your household budget.
-With options ranging from simple under-sink filters to comprehensive whole-house systems, understanding the differences in cost, installation complexity, and contaminant removal capabilities is essential for making an informed decision.
+With options ranging from simple under-sink filters to comprehensive whole-house systems, understanding the differences in cost, installation complexity, and contaminant removal capabilities is essential for making an informed decision in 2026.

-This guide breaks down the four main types of water filtration systems, explains what each removes from your water, details installation requirements and costs, and helps you determine whether whole house or point-of-use filtration makes sense for your home.
-You'll learn how water testing identifies which system addresses your specific contaminants and discover how to budget for both initial installation and ongoing maintenance to maximize your savings while ensuring clean, safe water throughout your home.
+Recent EPA actions on PFAS "forever chemicals" and the Lead and Copper Rule Improvements have pushed water quality back into the spotlight, with PFAS now detected in water serving more than 143 million Americans.
+This guide breaks down the four main types of water filtration systems, explains what each removes from your water, details current 2026 installation costs, and helps you determine whether whole house or point-of-use filtration makes sense for your home.
+You'll learn how water testing identifies your specific contaminants and how to budget for installation and ongoing maintenance so you can maximize savings while ensuring clean, safe water at every tap.

 Key Pinch Points